BYU-PCCL/holodeck/docs/packages/docs/tasks/cup-game-task.rst

 Seed
 ~~~~

-Giving a seed ensures that the cups will rotate the same way every time.
+Seed for the RNG used to shuffle the cups.
+Providing a fixed seed will result
+in a deterministic set of exchanges, which may be useful for training.

-If left empty, the cups will rotate randomly.
+If left empty or not defined, the cups will rotate using a randomly generated
+seed.

 ``"Seed": 1``